microcai/dnspodc/README.md

 ## Rational

-In DHCPv6-PD + SLAAC setup, when pppoe connection reconnect, the router will advert new network prefix, but the LAN size, client's interface will still have old prefix address listed.
+In DHCPv6-PD + SLAAC setup, when pppoe connection reconnect, the router will advert new network prefix, but on the LAN side, client's interface will still have old prefix address listed.
 Normal script will not be able to distingish two (or even more) addresses, and randomly choose one to update.